Appearance

 Generated Types & Tracking Config ✅

 Voltage is typescript first, and uses codegen to generate types & tracking config from your schema files.
-When creating your tracker, you supply it's tracking config, and point it towards your preferred analytics vendor.

 typescript